 ‘The stories we tell about our experiences, do not describe reality, but create it.’
 David Cooperrider Conversation For Two draws inspiration from the theory and practice of sociologist David Cooperrider to stimulate intimate conversations in public spaces.Two people are asked to find a suitable place to talk in public (eg. the sidewalk, town square, park […]

-Called Time Loop, we developed a way of conversing in which we look at current dilemmas from various perspectives in time.
-In the world we grew up in it seems like short-term thinking is more important than looking ahead or reflecting on the past.
-Can we extend our sense of time, enlarge the time-space in […]
+With Time Loop we developed a way of conversing in which we look at current dilemmas from various perspectives in time.
+Time Loop is inspired by the practice of Indigenous communities living at the Great Lakes region in Canada.
+Today, short-term thinking seems more important than looking ahead or reflecting on the past.
+Can we extend our sense of time?
+Enlarge the time-space in which we live and think?